Updated: January 24, 2024 - 10 min read

 It’s a key component of UX design, and helps to influence design decisions, making sure that your product works for a real user and doesn’t just look good!
 Going beyond UX, a good set of personas can influence decisions at all levels and across all aspects of development.

-As for the persona document itself, you can really let your imagination run wild.
-There’s not really a wrong way to create a persona document, it depends entirely on the personality of your team and your brand.
+As for the user persona document itself, you can really let your imagination run wild.
+There’s not really a wrong way to create a user persona document, it depends entirely on the personality of your team and your brand.

 They’re mostly used internally, so adding a pop of color and some images can make them more engaging content for meetings, but you can always opt for a plain black and white text-only table.